ysbaddaden/earl/README.md

 ```

 The `Earl::Supervisor` and `Earl::Pool` agents use links and traps to keep
-services alive for example.
+services alive for instance.

 #### Recycle Agents

-A stopped or crashed agent may be recycled in order to be restarted.
-Agents that
+A stopped or crashed agent can be recycled to be restarted.
+Agents meant to be
-are meant to be recycled must implement the `#reset` method hook and return the
+recycled must implement the `#reset` method, and return the agent's internal
-internal state of the agent to a fresh state, as if it had just been
+state to its pristine condition.
+A recycled agent must be indistinguishable from
-initialized.
+a created agent.

-A recycled agent will see its state return back to the initial starting state,
+A recycled agent will return to the initial starting state, allowing it to
-allowing it to start.
-The `Earl::Supervisor`, for example, expects the agents it
+restart. `Earl::Supervisor`, for example, expects the agents it monitors to
-monitors to properly reset themselves.
+properly reset themselves.

 ### Agent Extensions

 #### Mailbox

-The `Earl::Mailbox(M)` module will extend an agent with a Channel(M) of
+The `Earl::Mailbox(M)` module extends an agent with a `Channel(M)` along with
-messages and direct methods to `#send(M)` a message to an agent (concurrency
+methods to `#send(M)` a message to an agent and to receive them (concurrency
-safe) and to receive them.
+safe).

 The module merely wraps a `Channel(M)` but proposes a standard structure for
 agents to have an incoming mailbox of messages.
-All agents thus behave
+All agents thus behave the
-identically, and we can assume that an agent that expects to receive messages
+same, and we can assume that an agent that expects to receive messages has a
-to have a `#send(M)` method.
+`#send(M)` method.

-Another advantage is that an agent's mailbox will be closed when the agent is
+An agent's mailbox will be closed when the agent is asked to stop.
+An agent can
-asked to terminate, so an agent can simply loop over `#receive?` until it
+simply loop over `#receive?` until it returns `nil`, without having to check for
-returns `nil`, without having to check for the agent's state.
+the agent's state.

 See the *Registry* section below for an example.